 "The cheek of that fucker," snarled Davis as the limousine drove away.
 Edwards was seething.
 "What the fuck did you give that cunt my home address for?" he asked as he flung the bundle of evangelical literature out of the car window.

 The Greek Orthodox relaxed a little in the purring Princess.
-Richards was hardly able to drive the sleek limousine, for despite the reproachful stares, he was laughing uncontrollably.
+Timmins was hardly able to drive the sleek limousine, for despite the reproachful stares, he was laughing uncontrollably.

 "Fuck it, we gave it our best shot," he managed to gasp out, "our best shot."